 I was 18 when I bought my first Motorhead record, it was 1977.
 It was Motorhead by Motorhead.

-Lemmy always very good at marketing.
-With Punk in the air he produced a sound that appealed to both punk and heavy metal audiences.
+Lemmy was always very good at marketing and with Punk in the air, he produced a sound that appealed to both punk and heavy metal audiences.
 He also developed a logo that was cool enough to be worn by people who liked neither rock or punk.

-I remember tuning in to desert island discs when Lemmy was on expecting full on metal and instead hearing lots of Elvis and the Beatles.
+I remember tuning in to desert island discs when Lemmy was on expecting full-on metal and instead of hearing lots of Elvis and the Beatles.
 His words that what we hear between the ages of 14-16 influences our music tastes is very true.

 He usually sat at the bar on his own, dressed as if he was about to go on stage.
 I plucked up courage to go over and ask him how the new album was coming along.

 He was very friendly and offered to buy me a drink.
 I went for a bottle of Becks.
 Lemmy ordered a whisky.
 When the the barman asked if he wanted a single or a double he handed over a couple of £20 notes and asked for the bottle and a pint glass.

 Then with the optic still attached to the bottle he pumped the entire contents into the the pint glass.